ADI-Academy/Exercises/week4/README.md

 </body>
 </html>
 ```
-For all future html documents, you can extend this document by adding
+For all future html documents, you can inherit from your base by adding at the very top of the page:
 ```
 {% extends "base.html" %}
 ```
-Remember you can add all of your content in the future within a pair of block tags
+Remember to add all of your content in the future within a pair of block tags
 ```
 {% block content %}
 YOUR PAGE CONTENT HERE